lucasprabel/draft-jose-pq-composite-sigs/draft-prabel-jose-pq-composite-sigs-03.md

 ## Composite Domain Separators for JOSE and COSE

 The JOSE and COSE composite domain separators values are listed in {{tab-sig-alg-oids}}.

+They are defined as the DER encoding of the OID of the specific composite algorithm, in order to reuse the same values as in {{-COMPOSITE-LAMPS}}.
+These domain separators are currently based on the prototyping OIDs assigned on the Entrust arc, and they may change in future versions of the document.

 | "alg" Header Parameter | Domain Separator (in Hex encoding) |
 | ----------- | ----------- |  ----------- | ----------- | ----------- |